Darren Campbell: 2001–2002

 Campbell was again hit by injury in 2001, missing the majority of the year's competitions.
 He had run 10.16sec for the 100 m and 20.41sec for the 200 m, and been named European Cup captain prior to the injury.

 After returning from injury the following year, Campbell took bronze in the individual 100 m event and gold in the 4 × 100 m relay at the 2002 European Championships.
-His bronze was later upgraded to a silver after Dwain Chambers confessed to taking performance-enchancing drugs at this time.
+His bronze was later upgraded to a silver after Dwain Chambers confessed to taking performance-enhancing drugs at this time.
 However, the relay gold was later taken from him, as Chambers was part of the quartet.
 He won his quarter-final in the 200 m, but was eliminated after being disqualified for stepping outside his lane.

 The year also saw Campbell compete in his home town of Manchester in the Commonwealth Games.
 He did repeat his Olympic success in the 200 m, receiving bronze in this event.
 However, he anchored the team to gold in the 4 × 100 m relay along with squad members Jason Gardener, Marlon Devonish and Allyn Condon, just beating Asafa Powell of Jamaica in a very tight photo finish.

 2003–2006

 In 2003, at the Paris World Championships, Campbell took bronze in the 100 m, but missed on a medal in the 200 m, finishing fourth in the final.
 He also ran the 2nd leg for the 4 × 100 m relay team, but later lost this medal due to Dwain Chambers being found guilty of doping.
 Campbell also set his 60 m PB of 6.59sec this year.

 In the 2004 Summer Olympics, Campbell won a surprise gold medal in the 4 × 100 m, in a team with Jason Gardener, Marlon Devonish and Mark Lewis-Francis, who defeated the USA team by just 0.01sec, winning in a season's best of 38.07sec.
 However, Campbell performed less well in the 100 m and 200 m, exiting in the heat and semi-final respectively, due to not being fully recovered from a hamstring injury.

 He was named captain for the European Cup in 2005, however did not have a successful season, only placing 5th in the AAA semi-final and running 10.47sec (10.48w) for the 100 m and 20.9sec for the 200 m.
 He did, however, receive an MBE in the New Year Honours.

 Campbell competed at the 2006 Commonwealth Games in Melbourne, however did not progress past the semi-final in the 200 m, and the England team were eliminated in the 4 × 100 m after a faulty baton changeover in their heat.
-He did not compete individually at the European Championships in Gothenburg, but ran the second leg to help Britain to the gold medal in the 4 x 100 relay.
+He did not compete individually at the European Championships in Gothenburg, but ran the second leg to help Britain to the gold medal in the 4 × 100 relay.